-The device includes AC adapter input current limiting which maximizes charge rate for a fixed input power level.
-An external sense resistor programs the input current limit, and the \overline{ICL} status pin indicates when the battery charge current is being reduced as a result of AC adapter current limiting.
+The device includes AC adapter input current limiting, which maximizes the charge rate for a fixed input power level.
+An external sense resistor programs the input current limit, and the ICL status pin indicates reduced charge current as a result of AC adapter current limiting.
+Ideal diode control at the adaptor input improves charger efficiency.